sage-code/maj/alphabet.md

 **Whistled C**

-Letter "C", "c" is whistled when followed by {"a","e","i","o", "u", "y", "h"}.
-To pronounce this sound you must press the middle of your tongue on the roof top and produce a whistled sound like "ch".
+Letter "C", "c" is whistled when followed by "h" in groups {cha, che, chi, cho, chu}.
+To pronounce this sound you must press the middle of your tongue on the roof top and produce a whistled sound like "ch" in "pich".
 The best symbol for this sound is "t͡ʃ".

-* Letter "c" before consonant: {"l","t","r","x","s","m","n"} is read "k".
-* After "c" you can not use: {"c", "v", "z","p","b","d","m","n"} you can use "k".

-Using this technique we avoiding tree-graphs: {"cha", "che", "chi", "cho","chu"} but at end of words we can use "ch" digraph.
-It is not allowed to use "ch" in the middle of a word except if the word is 3 letter long.

 **Latin Q**